 Supervisors:

-- Professor Andrew Wade, and Dr Amy Green (University of Newcastle)
+- Professor Andrew Wade (University of Reading)

 - Dr Tom Nisbet (Forest Research)